rockerBOO/awesome-neovim/README.md

 - [AckslD/nvim-whichkey-setup.lua](https://github.com/AckslD/nvim-whichkey-setup.lua) - Nvim-plugin what wraps vim-which-key to simplify setup in lua.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Neovim plugin that shows a popup with possible keybindings of the command you started typing.
-- [Iron-E/nvim-cartographer](https://github.com/Iron-E/nvim-cartographer) - a more convenient `:map`ping syntax for Lua environments
+- [Iron-E/nvim-cartographer](https://github.com/Iron-E/nvim-cartographer) - a more convenient `:map`ping syntax for Lua environments.

 ### Tmux